 How Do I Choose The Right Knife Sharpener?

 Similar to choosing a butcher knife or any kitchen knife, choosing a knife sharpener can be surprisingly easy.
 There’s only a few main things you want to look at: construction, price, grindstones, stages, and extras.

 The construction is usually best as either purely metal (stainless steel is good, cast aluminum is okay) or a mix of metal and plastic.
 Full plastic construction is always going to be a mark against the product, especially for electric knife sharpeners, unless you like the smell of burning plastic and want to have to replace it after a year or so.

 Price is going to depend on you and the quality and price of your knives.
 That’s second bit is the most important.
 If you have $5 knives, honestly in some ways you’re better off just buying a new set when your old ones get dull; they resharpen quite poorly.
 For the average set you can pick up on the cheap at a department store for $30 to $50, a $15 or less sharpener will do you just fine, and 2 stages is fine as well.
-For anything more expensive, essentially buy a sharpener in the same price range as one of your knives; it will have better materials (particularly grindstones) which will work well on your higher quality knives (which are likely to be harder and sharper high carbon steels, which is more difficult to manually grind).
+For anything more expensive, essentially buy a sharpener in the same price range as one of your knives; it will have better materials (particularly grindstones) which will work well on your higher quality blades (which are likely to be harder and sharper high carbon steels, which is more difficult to manually grind).

 Grindstones come generally in about 4 different materials: diamond, tungsten, ceramic, and sapphirite.
 Diamond is good for rough work and shaping, tungsten for rough sharpening, and the latter two for finer work.
 Beware any sharpener which is all one material but claims to have multiple stages, save for finer grits of diamond (which can be used for anything at the right fineness of grit).